rupeshtr78/vector-embed-rust/README.md

 ### Running the Application

-1. Start the PostgreSQL vector database (if not already running).
-2. Ensure the Ollama service is running with the specified model.
+1. Ensure the Ollama service is running with the specified model.

-3. Run the application:
+2. Run the application:

    ```sh
    cargo run -- --help